Login

 Clearance

-The rate of excretion of barium sulfate is dependent on the route of administration and the status of peristaltic activity and motility of the gastrointestinal tract 5.
+The rate of barium sulfate clearance is contingent on the route of administration and the motility of the GI tract.

 Adverse Effects